loosenthedark/going-for-gold/README.md

 [ColorSpace's online colour gradient generator](https://mycolor.space/gradient) was used to apply a metallic shine effect to the gold-, silver- and bronze-coloured landing page buttons.

+The [JPG to PNG online editing tool](https://jpg2png.com/) was used to convert a `.jpeg` version of the Tokyo 2020 logo to `.png` format

 ['How to sort an array of objects by multiple fields?'](https://stackoverflow.com/questions/6913512/how-to-sort-an-array-of-objects-by-multiple-fields) (Stack Overflow)

 [Summary of the situation surrounding Russian (ROC) athletes' participation at the Tokyo Games](https://en.wikipedia.org/wiki/Russian_Olympic_Committee_athletes_at_the_2020_Summer_Olympics) (Wikipedia)